Streamside salamander

 The streamside salamander (Ambystoma barbouri) is a species of mole salamander from North America, occurring in several Midwestern states of the US.

 Description

 The streamside salamander is a medium-sized amystomatid salamander.
-It typically has a relatively small had and a short rounded snout.
+It typically has a relatively small head and a short rounded snout.
 The salamander's body is relatively short and flaccid.
 There are 14-15 distinct costal grooves when fully grown.
 The tail is fairly short and thick, and it contains costal grooves that correspond directly to the vertebrae.
 Coloring is typically a dark black background covered in lichen-like markings in gray and brown.
 The species has more teeth, with a unique cusp shape, in its maxillary and premaxillary positions than its close relatives teeth, and is somewhat stockier.

 Distribution and habitat

 The species is found in central Kentucky, southwestern Ohio, southeastern Indiana.
 There is an isolated population in Livingston County, Kentucky.
 Overall distribution is uncertain due to the species' cryptic habits and possible confusion or hybridization with the small-mouth salamander.
 Adults can be found underground and under rocks or leaves in deciduous forests at moderate elevations.

 The streamside salamander is closely related to the pond-breeding small-mouth salamander, from which it is believed to have diverged during the late Pleistocene era as a result of climatic warming.
 Disappearance of pond habitats are thought to have forced the species to adapt to the new stream habitat.